2019 HEALTH FORMS ARE DUE JUNE 1!

 We also require a photocopy of both sides of your child's health insurance card.
 Health forms can be emailed to firstname.lastname@example.org OR mailed to Beam Center, 60 Sackett St, Brooklyn, NY 11231

-Brooklyn Buses: Buses for both sessions will leave from Court Street between 1st Place and 2nd Place in Brooklyn, on the west side of the street.
-Please arrive no later than 7:00am on the first day of your camper’s session.
+Brooklyn Buses: Buses will leave from Court Street between 1st Place and 2nd Place in Brooklyn, on the west side of the street.
+Please arrive no later than 7:00am on Thursday, July 11.
 If you are running late to the bus, please call Brian’s cell: (917) 620-0491.

-Drop-off at Camp If you have arranged to transport your camper to Beam, please plan to arrive at camp between 1pm and 2pm on the first day of your camper’s session.
+Drop-off at Camp If you have arranged to transport your camper to Beam, please let us know and plan to arrive at camp between 1pm and 2pm on Thursday, July 11.
 Camp will not be open before 1, please plan accordingly.

-We invite families to join us at camp on the final day of your camper’s session between 10AM and noon for a celebration of the Beam Project.
+We invite families to join us at camp on Sunday, August 4 between 10AM and noon for a celebration of the Beam Project.